APPLY THESE EFFECTIVE DEVELOPMENT SKILLS TO BUYING INKJET CODERS

-7 Habits of Highly Effective People® is a best selling business and self help book that targets 3 critical areas for personal development i.e., Independence, Interdependence and Continuous Improvement.
+7 Habits of Highly Effective People® is a best-selling business and self-help book that targets three critical areas for personal development: independence, interdependence, and continuous improvement.
 These lessons can be easily applied to almost everything you do.
 Let’s take a look at how they align with someone that is a buyer of an inkjet coder.

 The first three habits focus on moving from dependence to independence.